Skip to content

 German C1 — academic and professional proficiency

 Are you at B2 and want the academic threshold?
-Want to understand scientific texts, argue with nuance, read German literature appreciating style, conduct formal negotiations?
-Leo the dog leads you through full Konjunktiv I, extended participial constructions, high-register connectors, nominalstil, and argumentative rhetoric.
+On Deutsch-Landia you have today C1 vocabulary with native audio, the A1-B2 grammar path and bilingual stories that bring you to this threshold.
+The structured C1 lessons with Leo the dog — Konjunktiv I, extended participial constructions, high-register connectors, nominalstil and argumentative rhetoric — are in development, launching progressively in 2026.
 C1 is the "near-native" level — the threshold of higher academic and professional environments.

 700-800h